Hello-Hos/Credit_Card_Fraud_Detection/README.md

 # Credit_Card_Fraud_Detection
-training and testing of data using logical regression
+based on logical regression of data it can be used for training and testing of the data for Machine learning.